When and How Much to Imagine:

 Table 3: Results on R2R embodied navigation dataset.

-We further applied our adaptive visual test-time scaling method to the embodiment navigation task, and compared it with previous works.in MapGPT, and re-implement MapGPT with the same API.
-We apply our method within MapGPT's step-wise navigation framework.
-Compared to MapGPT with GPT-4o, our method achieves higher OSR, SR, and SPL while also reducing navigation error (NE), indicating more reliable goal reaching with shorter, less redundant trajectories.
-These gains suggest that our world-model imagination strategy helps resolve ambiguous visual-spatial decisions.
-Overall, the results demonstrate that our adaptive visual test-time scaling is an effective mechanism and transfers the gains for embodied navigation.
+We further apply adaptive visual test-time scaling to embodied navigation by integrating AVIC into MapGPT's step-wise navigation framework.
+Compared to MapGPT with GPT-4o, AVIC achieves higher OSR, SR, and SPL while reducing navigation error, indicating more reliable goal reaching with shorter, less redundant trajectories.

 When and How Much a World Model is Needed for Visual Spatial Reasoning?